2000–01 FIBA SuproLeague: Competition system and format

 The first phase was a regular season, in which the twenty competing teams were drawn into two groups, each containing ten teams.
 Each team played every other team in its group at home and away, resulting in 18 games for each team.
 The top 8 teams in each group advanced to the Round of 16, and the winners of this round advanced to the Quarterfinals.
 Both of the rounds were played in a Best-of-three playoff system.
 The winning teams of the Quarterfinals qualified to the SuproLeague Final Four, which was held in the Palais Omnisports de Paris-Bercy, in Paris, on 10–13 May 2001.

 Teams

-Regular season
+Qualification round

 If one or more clubs were level on won-lost record, tiebreakers were applied in the following order: